ocodista/trampar-de-casa/apps/auto-email-sender/roles-assigner/README.md

 graph TD
-  A[Fetch Batch of Subscribers from Supabase] --> B[Fetch All Roles from Supabase] B --> C[For each subscriber in batch, assign suitable roles] C --> D[Store each subscriber's assigned roles in Redis] D --> E[Is there another batch of subscribers?]
+  A[Fetch Batch of Subscribers from Supabase] --> B[Fetch All Roles from Supabase] B --> C[For each subscriber in batch, assign suitable roles] C --> D[Store each subscriber's assigned roles in MongoDb] D --> E[Is there another batch of subscribers?]
   E -->|Yes| A
   E -->|No| F((End))